ekbdizzy/dvmn-video-player/README.md

 ***

 ## Development with live reload
-For life reload you should install libs from `requirements.txt` and run `guardfile.py`:
+For live reload you should install libs from `requirements.txt` and run `guardfile.py`:
 ~~~
 pip install -r requirements.txt
 python guardfile.py